Euphorbia triangularis Desf. ex A.Berger

 How to Grow and Care for Euphorbia triangularis

 Light: This succulent is a sun lover.
 Place your indoor E. triangularis in a sunny window.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

 Soil: E. triangularis requires well-drained soil.
 Use a commercial mixture formulated for succulents, or make your own potting mix.

 Hardiness: High summer temperatures are not a problem, but low winter temperatures can damage or kill your plant.
 E. triangularis can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 10a to 11b.